Gpialla/DataAugForTSC/README.md

 Alsace.

-The authors would like to thank the providers of the UCR archive as well as the M ́esocentre of Strasbourg for providing access to the GPU cluster.
+The authors would like to thank the providers of the UCR archive as well as the Mésocentre of Strasbourg for providing access to the GPU cluster.